-As Figure 1 shows, we found the All-in-One PC and Mini Desktop provided significantly better system performance than the legacy desktop tower-183 percent and 135 percent, respectively.
+As Figure 1 shows, we found the All-in-One PC and Mini Desktop provided significantly better system performance than the legacy desktop tower-145 percent and 114 percent, respectively.
 Note: We calculated the percentage wins for the All-in-One PC and Mini Desktop on each benchmark, and then calculated system performance by taking the geometric mean of those percentage wins versus the legacy desktop tower.
 For more details on how we calculated the system performance, see Appendix B.

+Figure 1: System performance improvement for the All-in-One PC and Mini Desktop vs. the legacy desktop tower.
+Higher numbers are better.
 Faster desktops for your employees mean less waiting while working and an opportunity for increased productivity.
 So what does better system performance mean for your business?
-If your average employee spends 10 minutes a day waiting to do the types of tasks included in our benchmarks, 183 percent better system performance means your average employee could save over 6 minutes per day or nearly 25 hours per year when moving from the legacy desktop tower to the All-in-One PC.
+If your average employee spends 10 minutes a day waiting to do the types of tasks included in our benchmarks, 145 percent better system performance means your average employee could save almost 6 minutes per day or 23 hours per year when moving from the legacy desktop tower to the All-in-One PC.
 As Figure 2 shows, replacing desktops represents a significant opportunity for increased productivity as the size of the desktop fleet increases.
-For example, a business replacing 10,000 legacy desktop towers with 10,000 new All-in-One PCs could see significant savings over four years-6.475 minutes saved daily per employee would add up to over 990,000 total hours saved that employees could use for other tasks.12
+For example, a business replacing 10,000 legacy desktop towers with 10,000 new All-in-One PCs could see significant savings over four years-5.923 minutes saved daily per employee would add up to over 900,000 total hours saved that employees could use for other tasks.